cherrera1208/reading-notes/code-301/class-01.md

 ## Topic Summary

-React is a powerful, widely used library that programmers utilize to maked more streamlined and customizable code for web-app UIs.
+React is a powerful, widely used library that programmers utilize to make more streamlined and customizable code for web-app UIs.
 This is achieved through the reusability of _components_.

 ## Readings